2019 Drydene 400

-The race was Larson's first win of the season.
+Kyle Larson won the race, his first of the season and ultimately last driving for Chip Ganassi Racing.

 Report

 Background

 Dover International Speedway (formerly Dover Downs International Speedway) is a race track in Dover, Delaware, United States.
 Since opening in 1969, it has held at least two NASCAR races.
 In addition to NASCAR, the track also hosted USAC and the Verizon IndyCar Series.
 The track features one layout, a 1 mi concrete oval, with 24° banking in the turns and 9° banking on the straights.
 The speedway was owned and operated by Dover Motorsports.

 The track, nicknamed "The Monster Mile", was built in 1969 by Melvin Joseph of Melvin L. Joseph Construction Company, Inc., with an asphalt surface, but was replaced with concrete in 1995.
 Six years later in 2001, the track's capacity moved to 135,000 seats, making the track have the largest capacity of sports venue in the mid-Atlantic.
 In 2002, the name changed to Dover International Speedway from Dover Downs International Speedway after Dover Downs Gaming and Entertainment split, making Dover Motorsports.
 From 2007 to 2009, the speedway worked on an improvement project called "The Monster Makeover", which expanded facilities at the track and beautified the track.
 After the 2014 season, the track's capacity was reduced to 95,500 seats.